getPopsure/engineer-challenge/Readme.md

 ## General questions

 - How much time did you spend working on the solution?
+  > 4 Hours

 - What’s the part of the solution you are most proud of?

-  _You can share a code snippet here if you feel like it_
+  > I am extremely pleased with how the filters were implemented, as they are totally reusable across multiple contexts.
+I tried to make the UI as reusable as possible by breaking it down into separate components.

 - If you had more time, what other things you would like to do?
+  > If I had more time, I would have implemented additional tests and improved the UI's look and feed.

 - Do you have any feedback regarding this coding challenge?

-  _Is the initial setup working?, is something missing?, or any other comment_
+  > None, The instructions were clear and concise.